 Data cleaning refers to techniques to ‘clean’ data by removing outliers, replacing missing values, smoothing noisy data, and correcting inconsistent data.
-Many techniques are used to perform each of these tasks, where each technique is specific to user’s preference or problem set.
-Below, each task is explained in terms of the techniques used to overcome it.
+Many techniques are used to perform each of these tasks, where each technique is specific to a user’s preference or problem set.
+Below, I explain each task in terms of the techniques used to overcome it.

-In order to deal with missing data, multiple approaches can be used.
-Let’s look at each of them.
+You can use multiple approaches to deal with missing data.
+Let’s look at some of them.

 - Removing the training example: You can ignore the training example if the output label is missing (if it is a classification problem).
-This is usually discouraged as it leads to loss of data, as you are removing the attribute values that can add value to data set as well.
+This is usually discouraged as it leads to loss of data because you are removing the attribute values that can add value to data set as well.

-- Filling in missing value manually: This approach is time consuming, and not recommended for huge data sets.
+- Filling in missing value manually: This approach is time consuming, and is not recommended for large data sets.

 - Using central tendency (mean, median, mode) for attribute belonging to same class to replace the missing value: This is the same as method 4, except that the measures of central tendency are specific to each class.

-- Using the most probable value to fill in the missing value: Using algorithms like regression and decision tree, the missing values can be predicted and replaced.
+- Using the most probable value to fill in the missing value: Using algorithms like regression and decision trees, the missing values can be predicted and replaced.

-- Binning: Using binning methods smooths sorted value by using the values around it.
-The sorted values are then divided into ‘bins’.
+- Binning: Using binning methods smooths sorted values by using the values around it.
+The sorted values are then divided into bins.
 There are various approaches to binning.
-Two of them are smoothing by bin means where each bin is replaced by the mean of bin’s values, and smoothing by bin medians where each bin is replaced by the median of bin’s values.
+Two of them are smoothing by bin means, where each bin is replaced by the mean of the bin’s values, and smoothing by bin medians, where each bin is replaced by the median of the bin’s values.